Appearance

 Exercise 2: Extend Agents with Topics and Actions

-Next we're using the Authoring Agent to add new topics.
+Next, use the Authoring Agent to create a new topic.

 Open the Authoring Agent by toggling the right panel.